-Every kid has their favorites, favorite movie, favorite book, favorite tv show.
-I don't recall a lot of my favorite things when I was young but I do remember my top sweet: tiramisu.
-I loved how the layers of coffee, cream and ladyfingers were a perfect marriage.
-Although it is a very heavy dessert, the light texture makes it easy to eat an entire slice (which I admit can be dangerous!).
-Nowadays, I rarely have tiramisu but whenever I see it on the menu, a wave of nostalgia overcomes me.
+Every kid has their favorites, favorite movie, favorite book, a favorite TV show.
+I don't recall a lot of my favorite things when I was young but I do remember my favorite dessert: tiramisu.
+I loved how the layers of coffee, cream, and ladyfingers were a perfect marriage.
+Although it is an indulgent dessert, the light texture makes it easy to eat an entire slice (which I admit can be dangerous!).
 Today, I wanted to indulge in this dessert but decided to incorporate some bright flavors.
 Here is my version of the classic Italian sweet, strawberry rosewater tiramisu.

 - 8 oz mascarpone

 Strawberry rosewater compote

 - 3 cups strawberries chopped

 - ¾ cup heavy cream